This article will explain the importance and advantages of a guest network, as well as how to create, configure and manage them.

 2. Click on Create a New User Group.

 3. Define the desired bandwidth limit.

-Next, to add this group to the Guest Network:
+Next, to associate this group to the Guest Network:

 4. Go to Settings > Wireless Networks.

-5. Select the corresponding Guest Network and expand Advanced Options
+5. Click on the corresponding Guest Network and expand Advanced Options.

 7. Click Save to apply the changes.